MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/dialogs-and-flyouts/teaching-tip.md

 ### Preferred placement

-Teaching tip replicates Flyout's [FlyoutPlacementMode](/uwp/api/Windows.UI.Xaml.Controls.Primitives.FlyoutPlacementMode) placement behavior with the TeachingTipPlacementMode property.
+Teaching tip replicates Flyout's [FlyoutPlacementMode](/uwp/api/Windows.UI.Xaml.Controls.Primitives.FlyoutPlacementMode) placement behavior with the [PreferredPlacement](/uwp/api/microsoft.ui.xaml.controls.teachingtip.preferredplacement) property.
 The default placement mode will try to place a targeted teaching tip above its target and a non-targeted teaching tip centered at the bottom of the xaml root.
 As with Flyout, if the preferred placement mode would not leave room for the teaching tip to show, another placement mode will be automatically chosen.

 For applications that predict gamepad input, please see [gamepad and remote control interactions]( ../../input/gamepad-and-remote-interactions.md#xy-focus-navigation-and-interaction).
 It is encouraged to test gamepad accessibility of each teaching tip using all possible configurations of an app's UI.